MrAlias/otel-schema/OTEP.md

 * **Limited validation**.
 Validation can only be performed by the receiver, there is no meta-configuration language to validate input.
 * **Difficult to extend**.
 It’s difficult to anticipate the requirements of configuring custom extension components (processors, exporters, samplers, etc), and likely not practical to represent them in a flat structure.
 As a result, the environment variable interface is limited to components explicitly mentioned in the specification.

-## Explanation (TBD)
+## Explanation

-Using a configuration model or configuration file, users could configure all options currently available via environment variables.
+Using a configuration model or configuration file, users can configure all options currently available via environment variables.

 ### Goals

-* The configuration file must be language implementation agnostic.
+* The configuration must be language implementation agnostic.
 It must not contain structure or statements that only can be interpreted in a subset of languages.
-This does not preclude the possibility that the configuration file can have specific extensions included for a subset of languages, but it does mean that the standard format of the file must be interpretable by all implementation languages.
+This does not preclude the possibility that the configuration can have specific extensions included for a subset of languages, but it does mean that the standard format must be interpretable by all implementation languages.
 * Broadly supported format.
 Ideally, the information encoded in the file can be decoded using native tools for all OpenTelemetry implementation languages.
 However, it must be possible for languages that do not natively support an encoding format to write their own parsers.
 This means that the file encoding format must be specified in a language agnostic form.
-* The file format must support structured data.
+* The configuration format must support structured data.
 At the minimum arrays and associative arrays.
-* The file format must support at least null, string, double precision floating point (IEEE 754-1985), or signed 64 bit integer value types.
+* The format must support at least null, string, double precision floating point (IEEE 754-1985), or signed 64 bit integer value types.
-* Extensible.
-Custom span processors, exporters, samplers, or other user defined code can be configured using this format.
+* Custom span processors, exporters, samplers, or other user defined code can be configured using this format.
 * Configure SDK, but also configure instrumentation.
-* Versioning: needs to be able to version stability while evolving
+* It needs to be able to version stability while evolving
-* (stretch) The file format can be validated client side.
+* The file format can be validated client side.

 ## Internal details

+The schema for OpenTelemetry configuration is to be published in a repository to allow language implementations to leverage that definition to automatically generate code and/or validate end-user configuration.
+This will ensure that all implementations provide a consistent experience for any version of the schema they support.
+An example of such a proposed schema is available [here](https://github.com/MrAlias/otel-schema/tree/main/json_schema/schema).

+The working group proposes the use of [JSON Schema](https://json-schema.org/) as the language to define the schema.
+It provides:

+* support for client-side validation
+* code generation
+* broad support across languages

 In order to provide a minimal API surface area, implementations *MUST* support the following methods.